Ritchie County Courthouse

 In the late 19th and early 20th centuries, the oil and gas industry boomed in Ritchie County.
 The discovery of oil in the early 1860s led to a wave of exploration and drilling, bringing prosperity and economic growth to the county.
 However, the industry faced challenges such as boom and bust cycles and environmental concerns.
 Today, Ritchie County continues to rely on its natural resources, as well as tourism, agriculture, and other industries, highlighting its fascinating history and ongoing evolution.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Ritchie County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Ritchie County, West Virginia.

 • 1764: Europeans settle in the area that would become Ritchie County